Maternal health: Prenatal health

 Prenatal care is an important part of basic maternal health care.
 It is recommended expectant mothers receive at least four antenatal healthcare visits, in which a health worker can check for signs of illness – such as underweight, anaemia or infection – and monitor the health and status of the fetus.
 During these visits, women are counselled on nutrition and hygiene to optimize their health prior to, and following, delivery.
 These visits can also include health maintenance of any pre-existing health conditions the woman may have had prior to becoming pregnant - such as diabetes, hypertension, or renal disease.
 In collaboration with her healthcare provider, the patient can develop a birth plan which outlines how to reach care and what to do in the event of an emergency.

 The model CenteringPregnancy (group prenatal care) is a relatively new addition to prenatal healthcare, and has shown to improve both birth outcomes and patient & provider satisfaction.
 Specifically, a randomized controlled trial indicated a 33 percent reduction in preterm birth (n=995), and the decrease was even more pronounced for Black/African American participants.
 CenteringPregnancy provides physical exams, education, and peer support to a group of pregnant women who all have a similar due date.
 Research in race concordant group prenatal care (like the EMBRACE group at UCSF) has not yet been researched enough to indicate improved outcomes.
 Nonetheless, race concordant care has been proven to improve patient experience and patient & provider communication.
-Moreover, newborn-physician racial concordance was significantly associated with mortality improvements for Black infants.
+Newborn-physician racial concordance was significantly associated with mortality improvements for black infants in 2020, but debunked in 2024.

 Poverty, malnutrition, and substance use may contribute to impaired cognitive, motor, and behavioral problems across childhood.
 In other words, if a mother is not in optimal health during the prenatal period (the time while she is pregnant) and/or the fetus is exposed to teratogen(s), the child is more likely to experience health or developmental difficulties, or death.
 The environment in which the mother provides for the embryo/fetus is critical to its wellbeing well after gestation and birth.

 A teratogen is "any agent that can potentially cause a birth defect or negatively alter cognitive and behavioral outcomes."
 Dose, genetic susceptibility, and time of exposure are all factors for the extent of the effect of a teratogen on an embryo or fetus.

 Prescription drugs taken during pregnancy such as streptomycin, tetracycline, some antidepressants, progestin, synthetic estrogen, and Accutane, as well as over-the-counter drugs such as diet pills, can result in teratogenic outcomes for the developing embryo/fetus.
 Additionally, high dosages of aspirin are known to lead to maternal and fetal bleeding, although low-dose aspirin is usually not harmful.